 How to get started

 Starting a social selling program at your company will require a few important conversations and decisions.
-Ideally, you should schedule 30 minutes to an hour with your internal stakeholders and marketing leader (whether this VP or director or marketing, or a CEO/who’s still in the marketing seat).
+Ideally, you should schedule 30 minutes to an hour with your internal stakeholders and marketing leader (whether this is a VP or director of marketing, or a CEO/who’s still in the marketing seat).